amnn/3rd-year-report/report.md

   \includegraphics[width=\textwidth,natwidth=7015,natheight=5669]{maths}
 }

-words
+Sample size $n=60$.

+This language approximates a more practical example of a context-free language.
+It is also more taxing for learning algorithms as it incorporates both a nested parenthesis structure, as well a list based structure in the form of operator chains.

+Once again, running \textit{reset learn} quickly became intractable, with no values for $\varepsilon>0.05$.
+Comparatively, \textit{modal learn} performs better.
+So much so that we are able to run it for $\varepsilon=0.1$ to find that while it still requires fewer queries than \textit{reset learn} when
+$\varepsilon=0.05$, it still requires 1166 membership queries (on average).

 # Discussion

-Analysis seems to suggest that our changes yield improvement by a constant scale factor.
-This, by definition, does not change the asymptotic complexity, but as the number of queries the algorithm needs increases exponentially with the error of the oracle, this represents a real practical benefit.
+Analysis suggests that \textit{modal learn} consistently outperforms
+\textit{reset learn}, which is itself an improvement over Angluin's original algorithm.
+These benefits do not translate to a change in the asymptotic complexity, but do represent a real practical benefit.
 For complex grammars, and most practical uses, the number of queries is still perhaps too high, but in this section we discuss some ways we can improve this state of affairs, and some other avenues worth exploring.